lisajamhoury/simple-peer-wrapper/README.md

 ## `.connect()`

-Creates a peer connection between the user and all other connected parties using simple-peer.
+Creates a peer connection between the client and all other parties connected to the signaling server.
 Each connection is one-to-one, creating a mesh topology.

 ## `.isConnectionStarted()`